ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

   courses:
   - College of Business
   - Business Administration with a focus in Logistics
-  - Organized and lead the re-chartering initiative of Auburn University’s chapter of the Phi Kappa Psi Fraternity
+  - Organized and lead the re-chartering initiative of Auburn University's chapter of the Phi Kappa Psi Fraternity
 references:
 - name: Cody Winton